SNAP Benefits in Mississippi: How to Apply and Qualify

 EBT Deposit Schedule in Mississippi

-In Mississippi, SNAP benefits are deposited between the 4th and 21st of each month.
-Your specific payment date is based on the last two digits of your case number, which helps you budget for groceries.
+In Mississippi, benefits are deposited between the 4th and 21st of each month.
+Your specific date is based on the last two digits of your case number, which helps you plan your grocery budget.

 How to Check Your EBT Card Balance